Railway electrification in Poland: Post-war condition

 After the end of hostilities, the railway infrastructure was in a very bad condition.
 Due to the terrible condition of the economy, especially the electrotechnical industry, it was impossible to undertake the production of rolling stock in the country.
-Already at the end of the 1940s, the planning of further electrification of the lines, including the Coal Main from Chorzów to Tczew, began, but at that time electrification was not possible.
+Already at the end of the 1940s, the planning of further electrification of the lines, including the Coal Main from Chorzów to Tczew, began, but at that time this was not possible.
 However, the reconstruction of the pre-war traction network at the Warsaw railway junction was undertaken.
 In addition, shortly after the end of the war, the German traction network in Lower Silesia, except for the Jugowice-Walim railway line, was completely liquidated, on which the traction network remained at 1000 V DC for some time.

 Already in 1945, equipment for the Brwinów substation and two mobile substations assembled on railway vehicles were ordered from the Swedish concern ASEA.
 At the beginning of 1946, preliminary talks were started with the ASEA concern regarding the conclusion of a loan agreement for large deliveries of electrotraction equipment for the Warsaw node.
 The Swedish delivery was to include 44 three-car electric multiple units, 8 BoBo electric locomotives, complete equipment of 6 traction substations and section cabins, and equipment for remote control electric system control room.
 The contract was signed on April 16, 1947.

 The electric policy is not yet the preparatory period, but steam traction was almost electric.
 There was resistance or what is complemented by the entries for the correction of this transaction on the entry transaction record.
 The effectiveness of the Railway Electrification Office has developed in practice: